ShepardVasNormandy/movies/README.md

 That's it!

-(Though you should probably comment out line 29 in app.js, it's what populates the Database on launch)
+Though you should probably comment out line 31 & 32 in app.js, it's what populates the movie collection on launch, and creates the contest :)